smartboxchannel/Plant-Watering-Sensor-Zigbee/README.md

 # Plant Watering Sensor EFEKTA PWS (Zigbee)
 (MINI, STANDART, MAX, PRO versions)
+### !!!
+It is forbidden to manufacture devices for commercial sale, only for personal use !!!

 ### Plant Watering Sensor Project for Zigbee Network
 (in the beginning it was based on the Source Code of theDIYRUZ Flower Project - https://github.com/diyruz/flower)